apache/sedona/docs/download/compile.md

 * Make sure your Linux/Mac machine has Java 1.8, Apache Maven 3.3.1+, and Python3.
 The compilation of Sedona is not tested on Windows machine.

-To compile all modules, please make sure you are in the root folder of three modules.
+To compile all modules, please make sure you are in the root folder of all modules.
 Then enter the following command in the terminal:

 ```
 mvn clean install -DskipTests